kubedb/docs/docs/guides/mongodb/migration/databaseMigration.md

 ### Verify initial snapshot on target

-Once the migrator reaches the `incr` stage (continuous oplog tailing), exec into the KubeDB target pod and confirm all seed documents were copied over:
+Once the migration reaches the `incr` stage (continuous oplog tailing), exec into the KubeDB target pod and confirm all seed documents were copied over:

 ```bash
 $ kubectl exec -it -n demo mgo-destination-0 -- mongosh -u root -p<root-password>